Visit Website

 Once the installation is complete, you need to restart Termux to ensure everything is configured correctly.
 After restarting, type the following command to launch Tool-X:

-Using Tool-X
+Using Tool-X in Termux

 After successfully installing Tool-X, you can start exploring its vast collection of tools.
 The Tool-X interface is user-friendly, making it easy for you to navigate through different categories and select the tools you need.